Here are 5 simple dinners for hot summer nights you can throw together that the whole family will enjoy.

 Top your salad with some hard boiled eggs or leftover cooked meats for a good protein and have some homemade salad dressings on hand to pour over the top.
 Some of our favorites are: Homemade Ranch Dressing, Homemade Dorthy Lynch, Homemade Russian Dressing, Homemade French Dressing, or this Easy Salad Dressing is also wonderful if you need one you can make in a hurry.

-Excuse the not-great pictures, I put together and photographed this recipe a long time ago for LHL!
+Excuse the not-so-great pictures, I put together and photographed this recipe a long time ago for LHL!
 Even so, it’s a wonderful little recipe and perfect for using fresh garden tomatoes in your meal.
 Not to mention it’s easy on your budget since drumsticks are usually a cheaper cut of meat.

 I also love that this meal can be made in the slow cooker which makes it great for the nights that you still want a warm meal but without having to turn on the oven.
+While you are outside working in your garden and playing, dinner will be cooking away.

 This fun layered dip is so hearty that it makes a great simple meal and the best part is that the kids will think it’s so fun because it doesn’t seem like a traditional “meal”.
 But the fact is, it’s got protein, it has veggies, and it even has fruit (tomatoes).
 What’s not to love?

 This recipe uses a canned chili for ease but you can also sub with homemade chili or with refried beans if you’d rather.
-Adding some browned hamburger into refried beans will give it a similar texture/flavor to the chili but is a little more cost effective and easier depending on what you have on hand.
+Adding some browned hamburger into refried beans will give it a similar texture/flavor to the chili but is a little more cost-effective and easier depending on what you have on hand.

 You don’t need to bake this meal at all but if you want you can put it in the oven to make the cheesy melty before serving.